Pick a card, any card

 - What format you want the response in.
 Default is text; other options are longtext, json, and xml.

 The randomizer is Perl's List::Util; I'm not sure exactly what randomizer that uses, but it looks like regular old srand() or something like it.
 You shouldn't run a casino off this service (and not just for that reason), but it ought to be fine for recreational purposes.

 I learned about Moose at the DC-Baltimore Perl Workshop 2013.
 I went home and started writing something with it, and this is what it turned into.
-Moose is great; it makes writing object-oriented Perl a lot less painful.
+Moose makes writing object-oriented Perl a lot less painful.

-You'll need to install Moose and Moose::Util::TypeConstraints (cpan install Moose).
+You'll need to install Moose and Moose::Util::TypeConstraints (cpanm Moose).
 The other dependencies are part of the Perl core.

 - Card.pm - module that defines the "Card" object.